Magnus Ranstorp

+Ranstorp stated in 2022 that Russia has committed genocide in Ukraine, but to this day still denies that Israel has committed genocide in the Gaza strip.
+Ranstorp cited and repeated quotes by Israel’s ambassador to Sweden as his sole reaction to ICC issuing arrest warrants against israeli leaders, calling them ”absurd” and, in a reply thread, expressed support for the view that international law should not be used as a weapon against the West.
+Ranstorp stated in May 27, 2025 that ”it is easy to say from the sidelines” that Israel has used too much violence in Gaza, and questioned the number of palestinians killed.
+He has stated that the Hamas October 7 attacks were not about killing, but about "extermination".
+Ranstorp has repeatedly argued that Israel should attack Iran, and supported Israels UNWRA ban.

-During the early stages of the 2011 Norway Attacks, Ranstorp speculated that the attacks were probably the work of al-Qaida, though it later turned out that the attacks were carried out by a lone white supremacist perpetrator.
+During the early stages of the 2011 Norway Attacks, Ranstorp speculated that the attacks were probably the work of al-Qaida.
+However, it later turned out that the attacks were carried out by a lone white supremacist perpetrator.
 In his manifesto mass-murderer Anders Behring Breivik copied 25 pages verbatim from an ideological text written by Evan Kohlmann and published by an institute led by Magnus Ranstorp.

 In March 2017, Ranstorp disparaged the claim made by ISIS magazine Al-Naba that the 2016 Malmö ISIS-related arson was started by "a warrior from the caliphate"; the fire was later shown to have been started by an ISIS operative.

 In June 2017 Ranstorp was appointed the leader of a study on jihadi salafist organisations in Sweden by the Swedish Civil Contingencies Agency.

 He was the subject of an incident in May 2023 when he threatened Professor Farid Hafez on Twitter for writing an essay accusing him of having ties to the UAE government.